recurly/recurly-js/README.md

 <script src="https://js.recurly.com/v4/recurly.js"></script>
 ```

-Please do not host recurly.js or bundle it using a package manager.
+**Important:** Please do not host recurly.js or bundle it using a package manager.
 In order to ensure you always run the most stable and secure version possible, you must load recurly.js from our CDN.

 ## Build
 Development build server